polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 ## Unresolved Questions

-- Is it the best option to embed the mapping function in the runtime?
 - Is there a better upgrade path that would preserve backwards compatibility?
-- Is usage of `ParaId` the best choice for spreading out the network load during systematic chunk recovery within the same block?

 ## Future Directions and Related Material